EclipsingLines/trackjammer-user-manual/getting-started/basic-operation.md

 - **Range**: 0 to current pattern length
 - **Effect**: More beats = denser rhythm, fewer beats = sparser rhythm

-{: .generative }
-> Generative Action!
-> This action regenerates the track pattern using the new parameter values.
-> There's no undo in the current version.
-> Quick Save your sequence if you found something you might want to hear again before performing any **Generative Action**

 ## Next Steps

 Now that you understand basic operation: